dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

 #.
 Add a meta-rig structure from the :menuselection:`Add --> Armature` menu.
 #.
 Edit the bone positions to match the character geometry.
 #.
-In the armature properties click on the *Generate* button to generate the rig.
+In the armature properties click on the *Generate Rig* button to generate the rig.

 Add a Predefined Meta-Rig